Reddit Bans The_Donald, Forum Of Nearly 800,000 Trump Fans, Over Abusive Posts

 Facebook, which had been reluctant to take any action on the president's posts, recently has removed Trump content.
 Last week, it announced it will be placing warning labels on problematic posts and will remove content that incites violence or attempts to suppress voting.

-Facebook's policy reversal arrived as a growing number of major advertisers, including Starbucks, Ford Motor Co. and Cola-Cola join a boycott of the social network meant to draw attention to hate speech and misinformation on the platform.
+Facebook's policy reversal arrived as a growing number of major advertisers, including Starbucks, Ford Motor Co. and Cola-Cola, join a boycott of the social network that's meant to draw attention to hate speech and misinformation on the platform.

 Snap, which owns Snapchat, has said it will no longer promote Trump's account after determining that comments to the president's posts could be seen as encouraging violence.